 - Will not remove rust.
 Do not use on vinyl, natural stones, mirrors, plastic laminates, wood, fabrics, painted, coated or sealed surfaces, colored grout or wall coverings.

 - Part of the EPA’s Safer Choice Program recognizing the product as a safer alternative to traditional chemicals.

-- Look for CLR Bath & Kitchen Cleaner in these sizes: 26 oz. spray
+Look for CLR Brilliant Bath in these sizes

 For use on these surfaces

 - Stainless Steel Exteriors

 How to use this product

 - On initial use, turn the front of the nozzle into the ‘ON’ position, depress the trigger all the way back to the neck of the bottle 3-5 times consecutively.

 - Spray 6-8 inches from surface to be cleaned.